mait-you/ft_safe_allocate/README.md

 ## 📜 License

-This project is part of the 42 School curriculum and follows its licensing requirements.
+This project is follow the requirements of 42 School (norminette ...).